 PROF. JAYANT S VAIDYA

-I am Professor of Surgery and Oncology and Consultant Surgeon.
+I am Professor of Surgery and Oncology at University College London.
 Over the last 25 years, I have looked after over 2500 breast cancer patients.

-I am considered a leading surgeon, and oncology expert in diagnosis and treatment of all breast conditions.
+I am considered a leading consultant surgeon, and oncology expert in diagnosis and treatment of all breast conditions.
 My special interest is in the treatment of breast cancer and am regularly invited for my expertise in the media and to government bodies such as NICE which decides on which treatments are made available on the NHS.
+I am the President-elect of British Association of Surgical Oncology~Association of Cancer Surgeons (BASO~ACS) and the London Representative of Association of Breast Surgeons (ABS).

 My work on Intraoperative Radiotherapy (IORT) was inspired by original laboratory work in 1994-5, leading to the idea that breast cancer treatment with surgery and radiotherapy needs to be focussed and targeted.
 Working with Professor Michael Baum and Professor Jeffrey S Tobias, in UCL, London, I developed the concept, tools (Intrabeam) and the surgical operative procedure (TARGIT IORT) to give targeted intraoperative radiotherapy to the tissues immediately around a breast cancer, after it is surgically removed (lumpectomy).
 I named this technique TARGIT- for TARGeted Intraoperative radioTherapy and it is commonly called Intrabeam TARGIT IORT.
-The Intrabeam TARGIT IORT procedure has been now been used to treat in over 35,000 breast cancer patients worldwide.
+The Intrabeam TARGIT IORT procedure has been now been used to treat in over 40,000 breast cancer patients worldwide.
+This research was included the list of Best Cancer Breakthroughs list

 MY LATEST RESEARCH